Michalis Karaiskos

 Groundwork image

 Moreover, this obsession with cartography inspired me to create a body of purely abstract paintings based on the grid.
-Just as in landscape paintings, where every tiny brushstroke is modulated in colour as they are juxtaposed, the same applies to abstract works where every colour value changes as each square of the canvas is painted.
-But what is radically different in the latter is that the continuous stimulus does not derive from observing the natural world.
+Just as in landscape paintings, where every tiny brushstroke is modulated in colour as they are juxtaposed, the same applies to abstract works, where every colour value changes as each square of the canvas is painted.
+However, what is radically different in the latter is that the continuous stimulus does not derive from observing the natural world.
 Still, on the contrary, it is the result of an invention based on mathematical algorithms and the theory of musical counterpoint.
 Applying an extremely dense grid design, I aimed to produce images in which all kinds of dominant shapes entirely disappear.
-Instead, the work is broken down into a series of divisionism sequences of light and shadow that constantly neutralise each other, either "build-up" an eerie light.
+Instead, the work is broken down into a series of divisionism sequences of light and shadow that constantly neutralise each other, either "build up" an eerie glow.
 Finally, this body of paintings evolved into my first solo exhibition.

 Finally, I must note that I feel the need to move to different realms of visual style from time to time, as this prevents a "drying up" of creativity, while on the contrary, introduces fresh perspectives and ideas.